theOtherLuke/nordlynx-router/debian13/readme.md

 Here I will be documenting my progress on migrating to Debian 13
 ---
+My progress slowed recently due to poor internet coverage.
+I should be finalizing the Debian 13 version soon.

 I  discovered my problem is that Debian 13 seems to not like using iptables for routing.
 That and it seems setting up ipv4 forwarding is more involved.
 I believe I have found a solution that uses the default `nftables` instead.
 This is what I have so far.
 These details and config options are subject to change as I continue to test.
 Also, please excuse any of my lysdexic typing.